Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-project to be set up under the Bodi West Hills near Pottipuram village in the Theni District of Tamil Nadu.
-It is surrounded by a rock cover of at least 1 km on all sides.
-It will restrict the cosmic muons, which serve as a background.\\The experiment will study the atmospheric neutrinos as well as anti-neutrinos separately using the 1.5T strength of magnetic field.
-This will enable to determine the charges of $\mu^-$ and $\mu^+$ particles, which are produced in the charge-current interactions of $\nu_{\mu}$ and $\bar{\nu_\mu}$ inside the calorimeter\cite{khatun2018can}.
-The Iron Calorimeter (ICAL) will have Resistive Plate Chambers\cite{bhattacharya2014error} as the main detector elements and provide the timing and position information of the particle generated by interaction of atmospheric neutrinos of cross-section $\sim10^{-38}cm^{2}$ with the iron plates.
-The reaction involved in the process is The aims\cite{bhattacharya2006india} of ICAL include determination of $\nu$-mass hierarchy and deviation of $\theta_{23}$ from the maximal value and its correct octant.
-The experiment will also explore the CP violation in the leptonic sector.
+India-based Neutrino Observatory\cite{datar2017india,kumar2017invited} is a proposed multi-institutional mega science project to be set up under the Bodi West Hills near Pottipuram village in the Theni District of Tamil Nadu.
+INO is surrounded by a rock cover of at least one kilometer which restricts the background cosmic muons.\\The underground laboratory consists of Iron Calorimeters (ICAL) which will have Resistive Plate Chambers\cite{bhattacharya2014error} as the main detector elements.
+The proposed ICAL@INO will have 5.6 cm thick iron plates and RPCs of area 1.84m$\times$1.84m weighing a total mass of 50ktons.
+The 29,000 RPCs will be used as active medium for detection\cite{kumar2017invited}.
+ICAL detectors generally detect muon neutrinos ($\nu_{\mu}$) only, the INO-ICAL being sensitive to atmospheric $\nu_{\mu}$ in the 1-15 GeV range.
+It will provide the timing and position information of the particle generated by interaction of atmospheric neutrinos (anti-neutrinos) with the iron plates.
+The experiment will study the neutrinos and anti-neutrinos separately using the 1.5 Tesla strength of magnetic field.
+This will enable to determine the charges of muon($\mu^-$, $\mu^+$) particles produced as a result of the charge-current interactions of $\nu_{\mu}$ and $\bar{\nu_\mu}$ inside the calorimeter\cite{khatun2018can}.
+The reaction involved in the process is

+The aims\cite{bhattacharya2006india} of INO-ICAL include determination of $\nu$-mass hierarchy and deviation of $\theta_{23}$ from the maximal value.
+The experiment also has long-term plan of exploring the CP violation in the leptonic sector using long baseline accelerator neutrinos in its second phase.